printezisn/printezisn.github.io/src/data/posts/behind-the-scenes-blog-architecture.md

 });
 ```

-This setup uses the <a href="https://github.com/sapphi-red/vite-plugin-static-copy" target="_blank" rel="noreferrer">vite-plugin-static-copy</a> plugin to copy the game assets from the node modules into the site application, ensuring all necessary resources are available for the games to function properly.
+This setup uses the <a href="https://github.com/sapphi-red/vite-plugin-static-copy" target="_blank" rel="nofollow noreferrer">vite-plugin-static-copy</a> plugin to copy the game assets from the node modules into the site application, ensuring all necessary resources are available for the games to function properly.

 <a href="https://github.com/printezisn/printezisn.github.io/" target="_blank" rel="noreferrer">GitHub Repository</a>